The Truth About Jesus' Resurrection and Other Spiritual Truths Clearly Explained

 Subscribe To This Site

 This site uses many diagrams to help make Bible topics more understandable.
-These are collected in one place below with short descriptions so you can quickly see what might be of interest to you.
-Each diagram is a link to a page giving more details.
+The important ones are collected in one place below with short descriptions so you can quickly see what might be of interest to you.
+Each diagram links to a page with more details.
 In some cases, the diagrams here have been edited to make better use of the wider space available.
 More diagrams will be added soon including several that help to explain the timing of Jesus' resurrection and related events.

 The date of Jesus' birth explains how it could not have occurred in December as many traditions teach.